 The East Branch DuPage River Trail (EBDRT, or East Branch Trail) is a planned 28-mile regional trail in central DuPage County.
-This north-south trail was first conceptualized in the 1990s as a non-motorized pathway for DuPage residents west of IL-53, connecting isolated pockets of forest preserves with parks, waterways, and several municipalities.
+This north-south trail was first conceptualized in the 1990s as an offstreet non-motorized pathway for DuPage residents west of I-355, connecting isolated pockets of forest preserves with parks, waterways, and several municipalities.

 Much of the trail's 28 miles of proposed facilities were identified in 2004.
 That year, two of DuPage County's departments--Economic Development and Planning (now reconstituted), and the Division of Transportation--collaborated to commission a feasibility study of

 the East Branch Trail.
 The study served as a guiding document for proposed facilities throughout the corridor.
 From that feasibility study, multiple engineering studies were embarked upon to begin designing and constructing segments of the East Branch Trail.